Is My Child Ready for Contacts?

 3. Your child has good hygiene.

-Good hygiene will help make a new contact routine easier.
-If your child isn’t careful to be very clean in taking care of contact lenses, it can lead to eye infections.
+If your adult child living at home contract isn’t careful to be very clean in taking care of contact lenses, it can lead to eye infections.
 So, it is best to observe your child’s hygiene habits before making a decision.

-If you feel your child is ready for contacts, lets take a quick look at recommended safety tips for contact lenses according to the FDA.
+If you feel your child is ready for contact, lets take a quick look at recommended safety tips for contact lenses according to the FDA.
 This is a great list to discuss with your child.
 It will help you and your child determine if they are ready for this new responsibility.

-Contact Lens Safety Tips
+Contact Lens Safety Tips about adult child living at home contract

 - Wash your hands before cleaning or inserting lenses.
 Carefully dry your hands with a clean, lint-free cloth.